Signs & symptoms

 The impact of low hemoglobin

-PNH is a blood disease that results in low hemoglobinhemoglobinThe critical protein found inside red blood cells that enables other cells throughout the body to get the oxygen they need.
+PNH is a blood disease that results in consistently low hemoglobinhemoglobinThe critical protein found inside red blood cells that enables other cells throughout the body to get the oxygen they need.
 Hemoglobin acts like drops of glue that can “stick” to oxygen and carry it from the lungs to other tissues.
-It can also “stick” to waste like carbon dioxide to help remove it from the body. levels (anemia).
-This often causes symptoms like:
+It can also “stick” to waste like carbon dioxide to help remove it from the body. levels (anemia) and blood clots.
+This can cause severe symptoms in some people.
+For many, it can cause symptoms like:

 -